 - Get informed.
 Want an ideal nutrition and exercise plan, custom-designed just for you?
 Call Crittenton’s Diabetes Education & Nutrition Counseling Center at (248)-652-5660.
 All dieticians are certified in diabetes.

 If you are looking for local resources to help you manage diabetes during the holidays, Crittenton’s Diabetes Education & Nutrition Counseling Center offers free monthly support groups.
-Coming up for November is “Yoga and Your Health.”
+You can view all upcoming dates on our community calendar.

 “By empowering oneself with quality diabetes education, the patient can learn to control this chronic disease”, says Julie Brown RD, CDE, Manager for Crittenton’s Diabetes and Nutrition Counseling Center.
 “Our diabetes program is recognized and certified by The American Diabetes Association and The Michigan Department of Community Health.
 With both of these certificates from these credentialing agencies, we are able to bill for diabetes education which is a covered benefit for 90% of patients with insurance.”